Alec Empire (Alexander Wilke) was born in 1972 in West Berlin.

 Berlin Sky (Analogue Records, 1995),

-The Wipe Out (Chrome, 1996), with
+and The Wipe Out (Chrome, 1996), with

-Two Steps Beyond The Terror,
+Two Steps Beyond The Terror.

-Jaguar (Force Inc, 1996), with
+the eight-song mini-album Jaguar (Force Inc, 1996), containing

-The Past says and
+The Past Stays and

 Interplanetary Disco Rhythm,

-jungle sound known as "drill and bass".
+This album is a milestone in the extreme drum'n'bass sound known as "drill and bass".
 Empire simply applied the ATR ethics

 to individual, artistic, creative art.
 Part creative rhythms and part